Our planning for emergencies

 As essential responders during an emergency, we work with emergency services, all other local authorities, health organisations, utility companies and others to ensure we can respond appropriately in emergency situations.
 You need to be prepared too.

 We’ve teamed up with the other agencies to prepare some advice for local residents and businesses about how to get prepared.
 The information is hosted on Cambridgeshire Fire and Rescue Service’s website.
-This webpage includes a constantly evolving document - the Community Risk Register.
-This helps us to assess the threats and risks to South Cambridgeshire and plan for the response and recovery should an incident occur.
+Cambridgeshire Fire and Rescue use a Community risk register, this helps us to assess the threats and risks to South Cambridgeshire and plan for the response and recovery should an incident occur.
 The ultimate objective is to minimise impact of disaster on the day-to-day lives of the community and the environment and to assist the return to normality.

 Our role in an emergency